-GMAT Verbal Reasoning Questions
+GMAT Verbal Reasoning Questions: Type, Required Skills, Tips

 5 minute read

-As an integral part of the internationally conducted GMAT, verbal ability aims to test the candidate’s grasp over the intricacies of the English language.
-The verbal reasoning section of the Graduate Management Admission Test (GMAT) encompasses 36 questions which need to be completed in a duration of 65 minutes.
-The varied type of questions put down in the test can only be solved when the candidates possess a detailed knowledge of grammar, reading comprehension and evaluating arguments with reason.
-If you are aiming to sit in the GMAT exam this year, here is a blog which strives to explain the various verbal reasoning questions and their structure to help you crack them with high scores.
+The Verbal Reasoning section of the GMAT aims to test the candidate’s grasp of the intricacies of the English language, their analytical skills and overall cognitive prowess.
+GMAT’s verbal reasoning section encompasses 23 questions which need to be completed in 45 minutes.
+The varied types of questions asked in the test can only be solved when the candidates possess a detailed knowledge of grammar, reading comprehension and reasoning skills.

-Must Read: Types of Reasoning Questions in Competitive Exams
+Types of Questions in GMAT Verbal Reasoning

-The major bifurcations under the verbal reasoning section are Reading Comprehension, Critical Reasoning, Sentence Correction.
+The major bifurcations under the verbal reasoning section are Reading Comprehension, Critical Reasoning, and Sentence Correction.
 Further, aspirants don’t need specialized knowledge to ace each section as the combination of your understanding of the structure and pattern of these questions and consistent practice can assist you in nailing them within no time.

 Let’s take a detailed look at the various elements of distinct verbal reasoning questions.